An alternative option that didn’t disappointMonday, June 15th, 2009

 Next passing point for me was Meerbrook and tarmac was the surface over which I went from the shores of the reservoir to a public footpath making up part of the Staffordshire Moorlands Walks.
 The crowds were behind me at this point as I carefully picked my way to Greenlane beneath and beside the Roaches.
 From there, it was on past Roach Side Farm, again with some attention to route finding so as not to disturb their Sunday afternoon before I found metalled road again near Roche Grange where I found a mock fortune teller placed out on the side of the road and in the sun.
 Though there were other (real) folk enjoying the weather like I was, the road was untravelled by traffic until I found a right of way leading to Clough Farm.
 More of these were stitched together to take me to Danebridge and the late afternoon grew more pleasant.
 Before I crossed over the River Dane, I found what can only be described as an installation with more scarecrow-esque characters at a fake bus stop and awaiting an infrequent “buz” with humorous signs added to suit.
 It was all in jest, even if it was a striking reminder of my plans having been changed for me, and has set me to wondering if there was some sort of scarecrow thing going on in this part of Staffordshire of which I wasn’t aware.

 After Danebridge, I was back in Cheshire and it was now into evening time.
 A more direct off-road option was in mind than the one that I followed but it’s never the slips that make for good navigation but the ability to correct them and that definitely the order of things.
 Even so, I passed through a short piece of shady woodland and reached Hammerton Farm as planned.
 From there, it was onto the A54 and the Wild Boar pub, which incidentally had opened up the area at its rear for camping.
 I left the Congleton-Buxton road for more soft surface travel near Longgutter before tarmac bashing took over again.
 Again, I was following a quiet lane and with good evening views of Shutlingsloe, Sutton Common and Croker Hill.
-That lane eventually gave me a sidewalk at Higher Sutton (they turn up in the most unexpected places in Cheshire) and my lane took me ever onward towards Sutton, Macclesfield and home.
+That lane eventually gave me a footway at Higher Sutton (they turn up in the most unexpected places in Cheshire) and my lane took me ever onward towards Sutton, Macclesfield and home.
 It may have cooled down noticeably by this time but there were still groups of hostelry patrons out and about, a grand evening (or night as one farming chap said to me and I thought that you only said that when it was dark; it was equally ironic given that I arrived home in daylight this time around) for it.